 Another shot of the highway.
 It felt great cruising down this straight highway, never have these in the SF Bay Area.

 This is all the photos I have for today.
 Next time, I will have more photos from my trip into Death Valley National Park, and also some photos of the Cerro Gordo Ruins (ghost town).
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.

 Next Post >>